-Cream sherry is the general name for different kinds of artificially sweetened sherries, usually produced by blending a dry wine like Oloroso with naturally sweet Pedro Ximénez or Moscatel wines.
+Cream sherry is the general name for different kinds of “artificially” sweetened sherries, usually produced by blending a dry wine like Oloroso with naturally sweet Pedro Ximénez or Moscatel wines.
 Lesser sherry will be sweetened (and coloured) by adding a vino de color, a mixture of wine and Arrope (a kind of cooked and concentrated must).
 Sweet sherry used to be a hugely popular category, especially in certain export regions, but it is losing ground in favour of the drier styles.
-The name Dulce is used for naturally sweet wines, made of primarily Palomino grapes (contrary to PX or Moscatel) dried in the sun.
+The name Dulce is sometimes used for naturally sweet wines (for example by drying the grapes before fermentation, which concentrates the sugars).
 Although less popular than before, these styles still account for the majority of global sales.

 The Cream category is named after a hugely popular product called Bristol Cream from Bodegas Harveys.
 Around 1860 they invented a kind of thick, sweet blend that originated in Bristol but conquered the world.
 Since the 1950’s this is the top selling sherry worldwide.
 Nowadays it’s still commonly found, but it is slowly becoming the symbol of an old generation of sherry drinkers that are not really looking for authentic wines.

 Once called abocado or amoroso, sometimes rich or dulce, the common name for sweetened sherry is now Medium and Cream